dipeshpandya/team_gohan/README.md

 function_based_model.ipynb: The completed notebook containing all the code for Project 2

-webapp_python folder: we created an extension of our model and predictions which provides a GUI interface for future use on the web
+webapp_python folder: we created an extension of our model and predictions which provides a GUI interface prototype for future use on the web

 [Powerpoint Presentation](https://docs.google.com/presentation/d/1OPi3H7meqaaGZ5fLT1r_qsfQ5a681IWky1xjDdVXiGI/edit#slide=id.p1)